wildfish/crispy-forms-gds/docs/components/index.rst

 =============

-There is support for all the `Design System Components`_ that you might expect to encounter in a complex form with the exception of ``Date input`` which is on the to-do list.
+There is support for all the `Design System Components`_ that you might expect to encounter in a complex form.

 .. _Design System Components: https://design-system.service.gov.uk/components

 .. toctree::
-    :maxdepth: 2
+    :titlesonly:

     accordion
     button